pastly/satis-selfauth-domains/README.md

        systemctl reload nginx

-A similar process should be possible with Apache.

 Now when people visit example.com, their browser should be getting an X-SAT-Sig header.
 Our extension will be expecting it if they visit rbxel6kjp4o7hz6fmy7af4nv5vyg37fnwddfxnzxqzss2h7lrkzs4ridonion.example.com.